 When loss of supply occurs, the output is shut down regardless of whether the INx pin is high or low.
 For a resistive or a capacitive load, loss of supply has no risk.
-But for a charged inductive load, the current is driven from all the I/O pins to maintain the inductance current.
-To protect the system in this condition, TI recommends the external free-wheeling diode as shown in Figure 34.
+But for a charged inductive load, the current is driven from all the I/O pinss to maintain the inductance current.
+To protect the system in this condition, TI recommends two types of external protections: the GND network or the external free-wheeling diode.